“Why is it so hard to find an excellent employee?”

 Where’s the issue?
 Is it in the selection? hiring? alignment of person to role? management? something else? all of the above?

-Here’s an excellent clip from Jim Collins, author of Great by Choice, speaking to the subject of how employers can stop de-motivating and limiting their employees — so that both can perform better: Start with the brutal facts, truly hear people & show tangible results
+Here’s an excellent clip from Jim Collins, co-author of Great by Choice and author of Good to Great, speaking to the subject of how employers can stop de-motivating and limiting their employees — so that both can perform better: Start with the brutal facts, truly hear people and show tangible results.

 What might you do to seek truth and communicate with the aim of understanding (not simply compliance)?